Kyriosity/read-write/readme+/pencraft/README.md

 # Technical writing

-Technical writing must be seen in two differing adaptations - **documentation** and **authoring** - with opposed values of formalism, creativity, imagination, style.
+__Documentation__ and __authoring__ are two differing employments of technical writing with opposed values of formalism, creativity, imagination, styles.
+Their principled distinction is __*driven*__ vs __*drives*__.

+Documentation is required derivative of a product, must follow patterns and shall be (auto-)generated as much as possible.

-Nevertheless the major difference is *driven* (docu) __*vs.*__ *drives* (authoring).
-Documentation is derived and must desribe a product *pro forma*.
-Authoring must take a higher view of the subject, inspire and explain complex or formal ideas in human readable form.
+Authoring is optional and must take a higher view of the subject, inspire and explain friendly sophisticated or formal ideas.

-Irregardless of the mission any tech writing must acquit the resources:
+Irregardless of the mission any tech writing is an expensive excersize and thus:
-+ has an auditorium,
++ must have an auditorium,
-+ has no easier alternative,
++ be the best among other choices (as video-tutorial),
-+ be long-term
++ be long-term (maintained and evolved)

 __Further navigation__\
 |- [Technical documentation](readme+/tech-docu.md)\